MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 To learn ho

 ## Next Step
-While segmentation provides you with aggregate-level insights, you can also explore the Customer 360 Dashboard to unlock variety of customer-level insights.
+While segmentation provides you with aggregate-level insights, you can also explore the Customer Insights Dashboard to unlock variety of customer-level insights.
 If you wish to produce those, visit the **Connectors** section.